 22-10A-16.
-Parental Notification (LEGISYR=2003)
+Parental notification (LEGISYR=2003).

-Within sixty (60) calendar days from the beginning of each school year, every school district shall issue a notice to parents that they may obtain information regarding the professional qualifications of their children's teachers, instructional support providers and school principals.
-At a minimum, the information shall include:

-• Whether the teacher has met state qualifications for licensure for the grade level and subjects being taught by the teacher;

-- Whether the teacher is teaching under a teaching or assignment waiver; - The teacher's degree major and any other license or graduate degree held by the teacher; and

-• The qualifications of any instructional support providers if the student is served by educational assistants or other instructional support providers.

-A local superintendent shall give written notice to the parents of those students who are being taught for longer than four (4) consecutive weeks by a substitute teacher or by a person who is not qualified to teach the grade or subject.

-The local superintendent shall:

-- Ensure that the notice required by this section is provided by the end of the four-week period following the assignment of that person to the classroom; - Ensure that the notice required by this section is provided in a bilingual form to a parent whose primary language is not English; - Retain a copy of the notice required pursuant to this section; and - Ensure that information relating to teacher licensure is available to the public upon request.
+- A. Within sixty (60) calendar days from the beginning of each school year, every school district shall issue a notice to parents that they may obtain information regarding the professional qualifications of their children's teacher, instructional support providers and school principals.
+At a minimum, the information shall include: - (1) whether the teacher has met state qualifications for licensure for the grade level and subjects being taught by the teacher; - (2) whether the teacher is teaching under a teaching or assignment waiver; - (3) the teacher's degree major and any other license or graduate degree held by the teacher; and - (4) the qualifications of any instructional support providers if the student is served by educational assistants or other instructional support providers. - B. A Superintendent shall give written notice to the parents of those students who are being taught for longer than four (4) consecutive weeks by a substitute teacher or by a person who is not qualified to teach the grade or subject. - C. The Superintendent shall: - (1) ensure that the notice required by this section is provided by the end of the four-week period following the assignment of that person to the classroom; - (2) ensure that the notice required by this section is provided in a bilingual form to a parent whose primary language is not English; - (3) retain a copy of the notice required pursuant to this section; and - (4) ensure that information relating to teacher licensure is available for the public upon request.

-Improving Basic Programs Operated by Local Educational Agencies:
+Improving Basic Programs Operated by Local Educational Agencies

-At the beginning of each school year, a school or district that receives funds under this part shall notify the parents of each student attending any school receiving funds under this part that the parents may request, and the District will provide the parents on request, information regarding the professional qualifications of the student's classroom teachers, including, at a minimum, the following: [20 U.S.C 6311(h)(6)(A)]
+At the beginning of each school year, a school or district that receives funds under this part shall notify the parents of each student attending any school receiving funds under this part that parents may request, and the District will provide the parents on request, information regarding the professional qualifications of the student's classroom teachers, including, at a minimum, the following: [20 U.S.C.
+6311(h)(6)(A)]

-$\mathbf{\hat{v}}$ · · Whether the teacher has met the State qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction.

-- $\mathbf{\hat{v}}$ · · · Whether the teacher is teaching under emergency or other provisional status. - • The teacher's baccalaureate degree major and any other graduate certifications or degrees. - $\mathbf{\hat{v}}$ · · · Whether paraprofessionals provide services to the student and, if so, their qualifications.
+- Whether the teacher has met the State qualifications and licensing criteria for the grade levels and subject areas in which the teacher provides instruction. - Whether the teacher is teaching under emergency or other provisional status. - The teacher's baccalaureate degree major and any other graduate certifications or degrees. - Whether paraprofessionals provide services to the student and, if so, their qualifications.

 A school must provide to parents information on the level of achievement of the parent's child in each of the state academic assessments.
-[20 U.S.C 6311(h)(6)(B)(i)]
+[20 U.S.C 6311 (h)(6)(B)(i)]

 A school must provide parents timely notice that the parent's child has been assigned, or has been taught for four (4) or more consecutive weeks by, a teacher who is not highly qualified.
-[20 U.S.C 6311(h)(6)(B)(ii)]
+[20 U.S.C 6311 (h)(6)(B)(ii)]